Volkovskoye Municipal Okrug: About

 The okrug has its own symbols - coat of arms, sign and flag.
 Wolf, an element of the coat of arms, is a symbol of the Volkovka River.

 Historical monuments of the district include the Resurrection Church, founded in the 18th century, the Palace of Culture of Zheleznodorozhnikov (former Ligovsky People's House of Countess Panina) - the 19th century, the Literatorskie Mostki memorial - the 19th century.

 The Frunzensky district of the city was formed in 1936, and finally formed in 1956.

-The area is served by metro stations Obvodny Kanal, Volkovskaya and Bukharestskaya.
-In March 2020 the Volkovskoya station was one of the locations (along with Ostankino Tower, RKA Mission Control Center, Twitter headquarters in San Francisco, and at least one Aeroflot flight) that were the subject of a bioterrorism threat posted by group of hackers onto various websites and Twitter feeds.